Mike Stock: Kylie Minogue, Jason Donovan, Band Aid II (1988–1989)

-In 1987 Pete Waterman formed PWL the in-house label of SAW and one of the first artists to be released on the label was Australian soap star, Kylie Minogue.
-Stock was informed by Minogue's manager, Terry Blamey, that she had been in London for ten days waiting to work with SAW though Waterman had not informed Stock.
-By the time Minogue entered the studio she was due on a plane back to Australia later that day.
-In 40 minutes Stock and Aitken had written the song, "I Should Be So Lucky", recorded a backing track and Minogue's vocals.
-"I Should Be So Lucky" was released by PWL in February 1988 and climbed to the No. 1 spot in March where it stayed for five weeks, the joint longest running No. 1 of 1988.
-It also went to number 1 in 25 other territories including Minogue's native Australia.
+In 1987, Pete Waterman formed PWL, the in-house label of SAW.
+One of the first artists to feature on the label was Australian soap star Kylie Minogue.
+Stock was informed by Minogue's manager, Terry Blamey, that she had been in London for ten days waiting to work with SAW, though Waterman had not informed Stock.
+By the time Minogue entered the studio, she was due on a plane back to Australia later that day.
+In 40 minutes, Stock and Aitken had written the song "I Should Be So Lucky" and recorded a backing track and Minogue's vocals.
+"I Should Be So Lucky" was released by PWL in February 1988 and climbed to the No. 1 spot in March, where it stayed for five weeks, the joint longest running No. 1 of 1988.
+It also went to number 1 in 25 other territories, including Minogue's native Australia.
 With demand for a follow-up single, Minogue was not keen on returning to England to work with SAW again after the rushed treatment she had received.
-Stock flew to Australia to meet Minogue and her parents at her home to apologise and successfully convinced her to record a follow-up single "Got to Be Certain", which reached No. 2 in the UK charts.
-When her debut album Kylie was released in August 1988 it sold 2.8 million copies and she spent more weeks on the singles chart than any other artist.
-Minogue went on to record three more studio albums with SAW, scoring 15 successive top 10 hits including "Je Ne Sais Pas Pourquoi", "Hand on Your Heart", "Wouldn't Change a Thing", "Tears on My Pillow", "Better the Devil You Know" and "Shocked", among many others.
+Stock flew to Australia to meet Minogue and her parents at her home to apologise and successfully convinced her to record a follow-up single, "Got to Be Certain", which reached No. 2 in the UK chart.
+When her debut album Kylie was released in August 1988, it sold 2.8 million copies, and Minogue spent more weeks on the singles chart than any other artist.
+Minogue went on to record three more studio albums with SAW, scoring 15 successive top 10 hits, including "Je Ne Sais Pas Pourquoi", "Hand on Your Heart", "Wouldn't Change a Thing", "Tears on My Pillow", "Better the Devil You Know" and "Shocked", among many others.

 Soon after, Jason Donovan's first single, "Nothing Can Divide Us", became a top-five hit.
-Donovan's next single, "Especially for You", a duet with Kylie Minogue, went to number 1 in January 1989.
+Donovan's next single, "Especially for You", was recorded as a duet with Minogue, and reached number 1 in January 1989.
 A duet had not initially been planned by SAW until retailer Woolworths had taken huge orders for hundreds of thousands before the song had even been written.
-Stock wrote "Especially for You", sang the demo with a SAW backing singer and Aitken flew to Australia to record Minogue and Donovan's vocals in time for a Christmas release.
+Stock wrote the song and sang the demo with a SAW backing singer, and Aitken flew to Australia to record Minogue's and Donovan's vocals in time for a Christmas release.
 Donovan returned to the studio to record the song "Too Many Broken Hearts", which went to number 1 in March 1989.
-His debut album Ten Good Reasons also held to the top spot for three weeks, selling 1.5 million copies.
-Donovan went on to have numerous hits with SAW, including the number-one hit "Sealed with a Kiss", "Every Day (I Love You More)", and the Christmas number-two record "When You Come Back to Me", kept off the top spot by the Band Aid II record – "Do They Know It's Christmas?", also produced by Stock Aitken and Waterman.
+His debut album, Ten Good Reasons, also held to the top spot for three weeks, selling 1.5 million copies.
+Donovan went on to have numerous hits with SAW, including the number-one hit "Sealed with a Kiss", "Every Day (I Love You More)", and the Christmas number-two record "When You Come Back to Me", kept off the top spot by the Band Aid II record "Do They Know It's Christmas?", also produced by Stock Aitken and Waterman.